 Container port cranes need to be strong enough to lift several tons.
-But they also need to have enough finesse to lift and lower these huge loads smoothly, without too much jerking.
-This makes these cranes good candidates for control by dc drives.
-Drives allow constant torque at all speeds, and relatively smooth acceleration and deceleration.
+But they also need enough finesse to lift and lower these huge loads smoothly without too much jerking.
+This makes these cranes good candidates for control by DC drives.
+Drives allow constant torque at all speeds and relatively smooth acceleration and deceleration.
 These benefits come at a price, though.
 Drives can destroy the bearings of the motors they control, as one Long Beach crane owner learned all too well.

 This company did business at the Pacific Container Terminal, where it had 10 cranes, each able to lift 50 tons.
-Each crane had two 650 HP dc motors to raise and lower the massive loads.
-And each motor was plagued by chronic bearing failure, at about one failure every month or two.
-Every time a bearing failed, the 8-ton motor would have to be removed and sent off for AEGIS Ring on Cranerepair.
-On top of the repair costs, each removal also cost 16 hours in downtime.
+Each crane had two 650 HP DC motors to raise and lower the massive loads.
+Each motor was plagued by chronic bearing failure, with about one failure every month or two.
+Every time a bearing failed, the 8-ton motor would have to be removed and sent off for repair.
+On top of the repair costs, each removal also costs 16 hours in downtime.

-Reed Electric & Field Service, the company that did the bearing replacements, determined that the failures were caused by stray currents.
+Reed Electric & Field Service, which replaced the bearing, determined that stray currents caused the failures.
 The drives were inducing a voltage onto the motor shafts, and that voltage then discharged by arcing through the bearings.
 Over time, the scars from these arcs roughened the smooth bearing surface, causing friction and further damage.
 But knowing the cause did not cure the symptom.
-First, Reed Electric tried installing carbon brushes, to no avail.
-Next they tried installing an insulated bearing in each motor.
-But when they insulated one bearing of a motor, the other would get damaged instead.
+First, Reed Electric tried installing carbon brushes to no avail.
+Next, they tried installing an insulated bearing on each motor.
+However, when they insulated one motor bearing, the other would get damaged instead.

 Finally, they hit on a solution: The AEGIS PRO ring.
 The PRO ring surrounds the shaft with millions of conductive microfibers, providing low-resistance paths from shaft to ground.
 Shaft voltage dissipates harmlessly through the ring before it can build up high enough to arc through the bearing.
 (They also installed an insulated bearing opposite the AEGIS ring to interrupt any circulating currents that might occur.)